 Most veterinarians carry ear cleaning solutions, so consult your veterinarian for a safe vet-approved ear wash.
 If they don't have them in stock, your veterinarian will be able to provide you with safe and healthy recommendations for your dog.
 Due to the possibility of ear infections, it's best not to come up with a DIY ear washing solution without consulting your vet first.
 Our dog's ears are incredibly sensitive and require mild solutions, so don't consider using vinegar, hydrogen peroxide, or alcohol on your dog's ears, which could cause painful irritation.

 Alternative therapy for ear cleaning can help dogs, but it's best to consult with your veterinarian for safe solutions.

 If you need to apply prescription ear medication provided by your vet, you'll find that ear medications are most effective when placed in a clean ear rather than applied on top of ear wax or other debris.
 Follow your veterinarian's instructions for application and to determine if ear cleaning is needed before any ear medications are given.

 Preventing Ear Infections

 Routine cleaning of your dog's ear can be a powerful tool in preventing ear infections for those dogs most susceptible to it.
 An interesting note is that dogs have many more ear problems than cats.
-In fact, dogs with heavy floppy ears tend to have the most problems with ear infections.
+In fact, dogs with heavy, floppy ears tend to have the most issues with ear infections.
 Certain dog breeds with lots of hair in and around the ear canal may also be more prone to developing ear infections.
-In addition to genetic factors, lifestyle also plays a role.
-Dogs that spend lots of time in the water also are prone to developing ear infections among other conditions like Swimmer’s Tail.
+Besides genetic factors, lifestyle also plays a role.
+Dogs who spend lots of time in the water are prone to developing ear infections, among other conditions like Swimmer's Tail.
 Veterinarians also find that dogs with skin allergies may experience ear problems as part of the allergy.